Siege of Compiègne: Combat

 Several minor actions took place in the days that followed.
-Two days later Captain Louis de Flavy fled artillery bombardment at Choisy-au-Bac and took refuge at Compiègne.
+Two days later Captain Louis de Flavy fled an artillery bombardment at Choisy-au-Bac and took refuge at Compiègne.
 On 18 May Joan of Arc's group, which by that point included Regnault of Chartres and the Count of Vendôme, attempted to surprise the Burgundians at Soissons.
 Residents of Soissons refused them entry and declared allegiance to Burgundy the following day.

 On the morning of May 23, the defenders of Compiegne launched an assault against the Burgundians at Margny, attacking an outpost while it was separated from the main force.
 Count John of Luxembourg noticed the action by chance while taking a survey of the territory and called in reinforcements.
 These reinforcements outnumbered the attackers and the Armagnac commanders ordered a retreat over the objections of Joan of Arc, who urged them to stand and fight.
 They refused, and ordered a rearguard to screen the rest of the force as it retreated toward the town.
 Joan of Arc chose to remain with the rearguard, carrying her banner on her horse.